|

 - Applying directly to the local Social Security Office using the MC 194,

-Applying at the hospital for a newborn's SSN at the same time information is provided for the birth certificate, and receiving the “Information About When You Will Receive Your Baby's Social Security Card” (Form SSA-2853). - Making every effort to obtain required information and submit it to Social Security in cases where Social Security requires additional information or documentation.
+When applying at the hospital for a newborn's SSN, information is provided for the birth certificate, and you receive the “Information About When You Will Receive Your Baby's Social Security Card” (Form SSA-2853). - Making every effort to obtain required information and submit it to Social Security in cases where Social Security requires additional information or documentation.

 - The SSA-2853, by the last day of the month following release from the hospital, or